fluencelabs/cli/docs/configs/README.md

 ## [docker-compose.yaml](./docker-compose.md)

-Defines a multi-containers based application.
+The Compose file is a YAML file defining a multi-containers based application.

 ## [provider-artifacts.yaml](./provider-artifacts.md)